-Approximately 40 percent of all contributions were received from three donors in 2023.
-Approximately 21 percent of all contributions were received from two donors in 2022.
+Approximately 76% of all contributions were received from one donor in 2024.
+Approximately 40% of all contributions were received from three donors in 2023.

 Investments

 The Foundation invests in various investment securities.
 Investment securities are exposed to various risks such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such change could materially affect the amounts reported in the accompanying statements of financial position.